mpradam/udacity_p1/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!

-## Add Something to the project<a name="addendum"></a>

-This is an addendum by Mauricio Prada.
-This is me putting somethin aditional on the README file so I can check if everything is working alright with git and github.